Watts-College/crj-507-spring-2025/index.md

 ## B. Assigned Reading Materials

-We will use a custom textbook for this course.
-The [**Social Network Analysis for Crime Analysts**](https://jacobtnyoung.github.io/snaca-textbook/) was designed specifically for this course.
-Visit the [**Course Textbook**](https://jacobtnyoung.github.io/snaca-textbook/) to review the materials that pertain to this course.
+We will use two custom textbooks for this course.
+First, [**Social Network Analysis for Crime Analysts**](https://jacobtnyoung.github.io/snaca-textbook/) was designed specifically for crime analysts seeking to learn the mechanics of social network analysis.
+Second, [**Social Network Analysis for Crime Analysts using R**](https://jacobtnyoung.github.io/snaca-r/) is a companion textbook that provides tutorials for conducting social network analysis in R.

 In addition to the required reading, the instructor will supplement these with journal articles.